quixio/quix-streams/docs/connectors/sinks/amazon-kinesis-sink.md

     - Some messages that were successfully published in the failed batch may be published again
     - This ensures no messages are lost, but some might be delivered more than once

-This behavior makes the sink reliable but means downstream systems should be prepared to handle duplicate messages.
+This behavior makes the sink reliable but the downstream systems must be prepared to handle duplicate messages.
 If your application requires exactly-once semantics, you'll need to implement deduplication logic in your consumer.